Optimizing Heat Alert Issuance with Reinforcement Learning: BROACH: An RL Environment for Optimizing Heat Alert Issuance

-To understand the observed heat alert data, note that while the decision to issue an alert is based on temperature thresholds (differing in northern and southern states), it is also strongly affected by the discretion of the local office \citep{hawkins_assessment_2017}.
+We use the dataset of \citet{weinberger_heat_2021} with daily, county-level records (2006-2016, May-September) of heat alerts issued by the NWS, as well as heat index, which is a measure of the combined effect of temperature and humidity.
+To understand the observed heat alert data, note that while the decision to issue an alert is based on temperature thresholds, it is also strongly affected by the discretion of the local office \cite{hawkins_assessment_2017}.
 Analysis by \cite{hondula_spatial_2022} suggests that spatial variability in the current NWS/local office approach is not well aligned with the health risk from heat.
-However, the stochasticity induced by local discretion provides an opportunity to study and improve the health protectiveness of heat alerts \citep{wu_stochastic_intervention_2022}.